 Persons working within a juridical person who possess specialised knowledge essential to the enterprise's economic activity, techniques or management.
-[Drafting comment: additional requirements to be moved to the EU schedule] [Fit]: In assessing such knowledge, account will be taken not only of knowledge specific to the establishment, but also of whether the person has a high level of qualification, including adequate professional experience referring to a type of work or trade requiring specific technical knowledge, including possible membership of an accredited profession.]

-- (b) 'graduate trainees' means natural persons who have been employed by a juridical person of one Party for at least one year, who possess a university degree and who are temporarily transferred to an enterprise in the territory of the other Party for career development purposes or to obtain training in business techniques or methods. - (e) 'business sellers' means natural persons who are representatives of a juridical person of one Party seeking entry and temporary stay into the territory of the other Party for the purpose of negotiating the sale of services or goods or entering into agreements to sell services or goods for that supplier.
-They do not engage in making direct sales to the general public and do not receive remuneration from a source located within the host Party, nor are they commission agent. - (d) 'contractual services suppliers' means natural persons employed by a juridical person of one Party which [EU: itself it is not an agency for placement and supply services of personnel nor acting through such an agency] [Drafting comment: requirement to be moved to the EU schedule] has HUU: not established in the territory of the other Party and which has concluded a [EU]: hora fide | contract to supply services with a final consumer in the latter Party requiring the presence on a temporary basis of its employees in that Party in order to fulfil the contract to provide services.
-12.
+(b) 'graduate trainees' means natural persons who have been employed by a juridical person of one Party for at least one year, who possess a university degree and who are temporarily transferred to an enterprise in the territory of the other Party for career development purposes or to obtain training in business techniques or methods8.

+(c) 'business sellers' means natural persons who are representatives of a juridical person of one Party seeking entry and temporary stay into the territory of the other Party for the purpose of negotiating the sale of services or goods or entering into agreements to sell services or goods for that supplier.
+They do not engage in making direct sales to the general public and do not receive remuneration from a source located within the host Party, nor are they commission agent.

-Formatted: Font color: Auto Formatted: Font color: Auto Formatted: Font color: Blue Formatted Formatted: Font color: Auto Formatted: Strikethrough Formatted: Font color: Auto
+(d) 'contractual services suppliers' means natural persons employed by a juridical person of one Party which has not established in the territory of the other Party and which has concluded a contract to supply services with a final consumer in the latter Party requiring the presence on a temporary basis of its employees in that Party in order to fulfil the contract to provide services9.

+(e) 'independent professionals' means natural persons engaged in the supply of a service and settled as self-employed in the territory of a Party who have not established in the territory of the other Party] and who have concluded a contract to supply services with a final consumer in the territory of the other Party requiring their presence on a temporary basis in that Party in order to fulfil the contract to provide services 10.

+Key personnel and graduate trainees

+For each sector for which commitments have been undertaken for establishment and subject to any reservations listed in Annex [...]
+(Schedule of Specific Commitments), each Party shall allow

-The recipient establishment may be required to submit a training programme covering the duration of stay for prior approval, demonstrating that the purpose of the stay is for training.
-The competent authorities may require that training be linked to the university degree which has been obtained.
+8 The recipient establishment may be required to submit a training programme covering the duration of stay for prior approval, demonstrating that the purpose of the stay is for training.
+The competent authorities may require that training be linked to the university degree which has been obtained investors of the other Party to employ in their enterprise natural persons of that other Party, provided that such employees are key personnel or graduate trainees as defined in Article 7.
+The temporary entry and stay of key personnel and graduate trainees shall be: